-Humans’ or animals’ microbiome exists on all body surfaces, including the mouth, intestines, vagina, skin and eyes.
-Predominantly composed of bacteria, it also includes fungi, yeasts and viruses.
-On average, a person hosts over 30 trillion bacterial cells, most of which are located in the large intestine.
-Each individual has a unique microbiome with a specific combination of microorganisms.
+The microbiome of humans and animals exists on all body surfaces, including the mouth, intestines, vagina, skin, and eyes.
+While it is predominantly composed of bacteria, it also contains fungi, yeasts, and viruses.
+On average, a person hosts more than 30 trillion bacterial cells — most of them residing in the large intestine.
+Each individual’s microbiome is unique, shaped by a distinctive combination of microorganisms.

 See moreAny questions ?